vandanrohatgi/HW-python-project/README.md

     toshow.append('_')</pre>
  when finally the loop is done we will have something like this ' a___/_o__e_' stored in our list.

- pro tip: use use print() funtion to see what different elements look like.
+ pro tip: use use print() funtion to see what different elements look like at different stages in your program.

-at the end of week 1 I wil post the code to task 1.
+Finally to test/run the program you have written open the terminal type 'python nameofthefile.py' in the terminal where replace the nameofthefile with name you saved the file with. for the above command to work you should use the 'cd' command to enter the folder where your python script is saved. at the end of week 1 I wil post the code to task 1.